What Should We Blame Mass Shootings On?

-I think the New York Times did a great piece on this called Politicians Again Blame Video Games for Shootings, Despite Evidence.
+The New York Times did a great piece on this called Politicians Again Blame Video Games for Shootings, Despite Evidence.
 The best part of that article was the subheading which read… Said one expert: “The data on bananas causing suicide is about as conclusive.”
 Brilliant!

-People who have studied this for many years have decided that there is no evidence to support the claim that violent media and real-world violence is connected.
+People who have studied this for many years have decided that there is no evidence to support the claim that violent media and real-world violence are connected.
 This evidence was even heard in the Supreme Court back in 2011 when they ruled that the research did not find a clear connection between violent video games and aggressive behavior.

 Is It American Culture and the Second Amendment?

 Speaking of which… and not surprisingly, many of these mass shootings in the United States happen where there are easy targets.
-In fact, according to the Crime Prevention Research Center, 97.8 percent of public shootings occur in “gun-free zones”.
+In fact, according to the Crime Prevention Research Center, 97.8 percent of public shootings occur in “gun-free zones.”
 Guess what places/cities/states I try to avoid.

 Is It The Lack Of Family Life?

-We can blame some of this on our culture, the economy and broken economic promises if we want.
-We could even blame a number of other things here but the result is the same.
+We can blame some of this on our culture, the economy, and broken economic promises if we want.
+We could even blame a number of other things here, but the result is the same.
 Many kids are left to raise themselves in various ways.
 Or… their teachers (who are not allowed to discipline them anyway) are left to do it.
 Or… their friends will do it.
 That’s not going to have a good outcome, whichever might be the case.

 This might be a real factor if we look at it objectively.
-Unfortunately, I don’t know what the solution is here because all the evidence in the world doesn’t change the fact that people have to work like crazy to scrape by.
+Unfortunately, I don’t know the solution here because all the evidence in the world doesn’t change the fact that people have to work like crazy to scrape by.
 Then there is the other side where people fall in and out of love with different people.
 That’s not an excuse… it just is what it is.